What is Adaptive Bitrate Streaming? Benefits and Protocols

 FAQs

-How does ABS contribute to user retention on streaming platforms?
+How does adaptive bitrate streaming contribute to user retention on streaming platforms?

 What is adaptive bitrate streaming?